 Personalize Content, Advertising and Marketing.
 Where you may have used Corsight’s services in the past, we may seek to match your personal data with data that we have previously collected and held in storage.
 This enables us to understand your needs and interests, optimise the content we send you and make it more suitable and relevant to your needs.
 This also enables us to improve your experience on our website with our organisation, goods and services by providing you with personal communications, recommendations, and features.
 We process this information in light of our legitimate interest to personalize your experience and customize our content.

-3. How we use that information
+3. How we use that information and whom we share that information with; Transfer of information.

 We use the personal information we collect from you for a range of different legitimate business purposes where it is necessary for us to do so and in accordance with relevant laws.

 Images and associated meta and biometric data on our database.
-Lawfully obtained images held in our data sets may be disclosed, along with the source of the image, in a searchable format with our users where it is lawful and necessary for us to do so in pursuit of our legitimate interest and/or to facilitate a lawful obligation of an end user – for example those conducting independent assessment of the equality, security and integrity of our goods and services for accreditation, testing, evaluation risk assessment purposes.
+Lawfully obtained images held in our data sets may be used and disclosed, along with the source of the image, in a searchable format with our users where it is lawful and necessary for us to do so in pursuit of our legitimate interest and/or to facilitate a lawful obligation of an end user – for example those conducting independent assessment of the equality, security and integrity of our goods and services for accreditation, testing, evaluation risk assessment purposes.

 Lawful Obligation.
 The law may either require or permit us to use or disclose the information we collect with other parties in response to legal proceedings, in response to a request from a competent law enforcement or government agency, to protect our rights, privacy, safety or property, or the public, to enforce the terms of any agreement, or for any other purpose that is required or permitted by law.
 We also process data to ensure that it is accurate and up to date and held securely.

 Security and Crime Detection.
-We may use or disclose the information we collect in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, cybersecurity threats, situations involving potential threats to the physical safety of any person or as otherwise required by law.
+We may use or disclose the information we collect in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, cybersecurity threats, situations involving potential threats to the physical safety of any person or as otherwise permitted or required by law.

 Compliance with standards, regulation, risk assessments and internal policies.
 We may use or disclose the information we collect in order to ensure that we and our users are complying with all applicable aspects of our policies, external standards, risk assessment and regulation and laws.

 Mergers and Acquisition.
 In the event that our organisation or its assets may be or are acquired by, or merged with, another organisation or company we may use or disclose the information we collect with any of our merged or acquiring entities.
+In the event of the above, our affiliated companies or acquiring company will assume the rights and obligations as described in this Privacy Policy.

 Lawyers and Advisors.
 We may disclose information with our lawyers and other professional advisors where necessary to obtain legal or other advice or otherwise protect and manage our business interests and those with whom we operate in partnership or in contract.